eatdrinkhealthy/edh-app/README.md

 * One specific, complex example, was mocking SimpleSchema.
 It took some effort, and trial and error, to mimic being able to reference a returned function from an inline instantiated object
     + eg  `const myValidator = new SimpleSchema({...}).validator();`
     + see the aldeed:simple-schema.js mock for validator()
+#### Snapshots
+* when initially creating, or even updating, __be sure to examine the contents of the snapshot file__
+    - it is possible to capture incorrect code or even 'undefined' in cases
+* snapshot files are to be kept in the default location, a `__snapshots__` subdirectory

+## Storybook
+* Story file location and naming convention
+    - story file names are to follow the convetion `filename.stories.js`
+    - story files are to be placed in a `tests/__stories__/` subdirectory of the module / component